Rick Scott announces plan to unseat Mitch McConnell as the top Republican in the Senate - NewsBreak

 Senate Republicans have once again chosen Kentucky Senator Mitch McConnell to lead their conference when the 118th Congress convenes in January.
 Of the 48 Republicans who will serve in the upper chamber starting next year, 37 voted to keep the Bluegrass State’s senior senator as their leader, while ten of them voted for Florida senator Rick Scott, who headed the National Republican Senatorial Committee during the 2022 election cycle.
 One senator voted to abstain.Mr Scott, who has often clashed with Mr McConnell over matters of tactics and strategy as the GOP pushed to regain the majority in the upper...

-Florida Sen. Rick Scott mounts long-shot bid to unseat Mitch McConnell for Senate Minority Leader

-Florida Sen. Rick Scott is mounting a long-shot bid to unseat Senate Republican leader Mitch McConnell, a rare challenge for the longtime GOP stalwart after his party failed to win back the majority in the midterm elections.
-Scott, the leader of the GOP’s Senate campaign efforts who has long feuded...
+Florida Sen. Rick Scott is mounting a long-shot bid to unseat Senate Republican leader Mitch McConnell

 McConnell re-elected Senate GOP leader, defeating challenger Rick Scott